Upcoming Conferences at Western Psychiatric Institute and Clinic

 Welcome to the Youth and Family Training Institute!

 Welcome to the Youth and Family Institute’s (YFTI) website.
-We are in our eighth year of providing training, coaching, credentialing and evaluation in Pennsylvania’s efforts towards the High Fidelity Wraparound (HFW) process.
+We are in our ninth year of providing training, coaching, credentialing and evaluation in Pennsylvania’s efforts towards the High Fidelity Wraparound (HFW) process.
 In 2007 YFTI began working with our stakeholders to adapt and refine the HFW Process so that we continue to assure the principles, phases and activities that bring youth and families to the planning table as equal partners in their care.
 We are currently working with 15 partner counties.

 The High Fidelity Wraparound (HFW) process is a team-based collaborative process for developing and implementing individualized plans for youth with behavioral health challenges and their families.
 High Fidelity Wraparound has been standardized by the National Wraparound Initiative and is based on specific principles and phases.